 Practicing law for over 25 years, R. Laree McGuire is proficient in all phases of litigation from discovery to trial as well as the appellate process.
 McGuire’s practice focuses on condominium and community association law, commercial litigation, construction litigation, real property and real estate litigation, arbitration and mediation, foreclosure law and civil appellate advocacy.
 Her educational background in business combined with her legal expertise enables her to counsel clients on the best course of action, satisfying clients’ business and legal objectives concurrently.

-McGuire is a member of the Hawaii State Bar Association, Community Associations Institute (CAI) Hawaii’s Legislative Action Committee, Hawaii Women Lawyers and Hastings Institute of Trial Advocacy.
+McGuire is a member of the Hawaii State Bar Association, Community Associations Institute (CAI) Hawaii’s Legislative Action Committee, Hawaii Women Lawyers and Hastings Institute of Trial Advocacy and serves as a Director on the Board of Hawaii Council of Community Associations.
 She routinely speaks at seminars, educating property managers and community associations on new areas of the law.
 Additionally, many of her legal opinions on covenant and contract law have been published by the Hawaii Supreme Court and the Hawaii Intermediate Court of Appeals.

 Prior to co-founding PMKC, McGuire was a partner at Porter Tom Quitiquit Chee & Watts and an associate at Ning Lilly & Jones where she concentrated on construction, real estate, and association litigation, including civil appeals.